DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players choose to investigate the slab, they find that it bears a carving of a wolf over an engraved three-pointed star.
 (The slab is an ancient monument to the Huntress, and the three-pointed star the symbol of the Ladies Three.
 Unlike the other three slabs in Barovia, there is no lichen or moss on this monument, which is ordinarily well-maintained by the Martikovs.
 Although the Martikovs don't remember the names or natures of the Ladies of the Fanes, they retain a strong respect for Barovia's old gods.)
 # J3.
 The Wizard of Wines
-The last stretch of the journey to the Wizard of Wines is largely as described in <span class="citation">Approaching the Vineyard (p.
+The last stretch of the journey to the Wizard of Wines is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#ApproachingtheVineyard">Approaching the Vineyard</a> (p.
 174)</span>.
 If Muriel is with the party, she recognizes the man's cloak as Davian Martikov’s and urges the players to meet him.

 > [!lore]+ **History of the Winery**
 > Long ago, before Strahd von Zarovich first conquered the valley, the tribes of the First Folk were brutally united when Kavan the Blood-Drinker, a young chieftain, destroyed the hierarchy of the druidic caste and waged bloody war upon his neighbors.